Curry, Embiid help 76ers top Magic, clinch top seed in East

 Magic: Mo Bamba returned after missing the last two games due to illness. … Fell to 10-25 on the road. … Were without Michael Carter-Williams (sprained left ankle), James Ennis III (sore right calf), Markelle Fultz (torn ACL left knee), Jonathan Isaac (left knee rehab), Chuma Okeke (sprained left ankle), Otto Porter Jr. (left foot pain) and Terrence Ross (back spasms).

-76ers: Matisse Thybulle (swelling left hand) missed his third straight contest. … Improved to 28-7 at home. … Backup center Dwight Howard served a one-game suspension for picking up his 16th technical of the season on Thursday against the Heat.
+76ers: Matisse Thybulle (swelling left hand) missed his third straight contest. … Backup center Dwight Howard served a one-game suspension for picking up his 16th technical of the season on Thursday against the Heat.

 UP NEXT